testxio/testx/README.md

 It is possible to use **testx** without MS Excel as well, but then it looses a lot of its usefulness.
 Of course if you don't want to shell out for MS Excel you can use any of the numerous copies like LibreOffice (OpenOffice) Calc, etc.

-As of **testx 0.7.1** the conversion between MS Excel and the (JSON) test script format will be done by **testx**.
-Previous version used an external service.
-This behavior can still be used if you specify **xls2testUrl** in your configuration file.
-See example below.
-Such a service used to be available at http://xls.testx.io, but is currently taken down.
-Please, create an issue if you'd like this service back.

 ### Test structure
 The tests consist of *steps*.
 Each step consists of a *keyword* and *arguments*.

 The keyword is an action or a check (or both, can be anything really).
 The arguments consist of a name and a value.
 Both the name and the value can be literals, context references or object keys.

-In MS Excel a test looks something like that (taken from the sample project, ignore header row):
+In MS Excel a test looks something like that (taken from the sample project):

 |                   | url         |             |
 | -------------     | ----------- | ----------- |